The Delaware Liberty Bell replica

 Mister Caldwell has just handed me a once-in-a-lifetime opportunity for my life to imitate the art I love.
 And in 1988, I love no artist more than Twisted Sister, the big-haired, fluorescently-clad heavy metal band.
 In the prelude of their I Wanna Rock music video, a psycho screaming teacher — played by Mark Metcalf, best known as ROTC officer Douglas C. Neidermeyer in the film Animal House — berates a corpulent, mulleted metalhead for desecrating a defenseless textbook.

 The performance was a reprise of Metcalf’s role in the band’s video for We’re Not Gonna Take It, where he plays a psycho screaming dad who berates his son for playing an electric twanger.

-The prelude skits for each video end with Metcalf asking the same question and getting the same response:
+The prelude skit for each video ends with the protagonist asking the same question and getting the same response:

 “What do you want to do with your life?”

 Had I the fortitude to tell Mr. Caldwell what I wanted to do with my life before he could strangle me with one hand, I would immediately transform into Twisted frontman Dee Snider, my classmates into the rest of the Sisters.
 We’d then parade around campus as Neidermeyer, the Wile E. Coyote to our Roadrunner, tried in slapstick vain to murder us.

 This was my one shot.
 My one shot to pledge allegiance to heavy metal.
 My one shot to be transported through a twisted portal to a world where all I did was rock.
 I simply had to declare before my peers how much I wanted it, how much I wanted to rock.

 What was I going to do with my life?